eric88525/UDADF/ReadMe.md

 | `split` | Data split: 'dev' or 'test' (some datasets may not have a dev set) |
 | `top_k` | Number of results from the first-stage retrieval to use for reranking |
 | `saved_retrieval_result` | Load retrieval results (retrieval results are in pickle format) |"

+**Acknowledgement**
+This code is based on [beir](https://github.com/beir-cellar/beir), [sentence-transformers](https://github.com/UKPLab/sentence-transformers), and [gpl](https://github.com/UKPLab/gpl).
+We would like to express our gratitude for their high-quality code and efforts.